UKHomeOffice/keycloak-theme-govuk/README.md

     2. Click on the “Login” tab in “Realm Settings”

-    3. Enable “Forgot password”
+    3. Enable “Forgot password”, and click on “Save”

-    4. Click on “Save”

-    5. Sign out.
+    4. Sign out.

-    6. On the Keycloak log in screen, click on the “Forgot your password?” link
+    5. On the Keycloak log in screen, click on the “Forgot your password?” link

-    7. Enter your username (**admin**) in the text field, and submit the form.
+    6. Enter your username (**admin**) in the text field, and submit the form.

-    8. Visit MailDev, at <http://localhost:8081>.
+    7. Visit MailDev, at <http://localhost:8081>.
 You should see a reset password e-mail from Keycloak.

         <img alt="" src="docs/images/maildev.png" width="512" height="338">

-A mock SMTP server is available on the host 'maildev' and will also need to be setup for any realms you wish to use it.
-Any emails sent to it can be viewed by visiting http://localhost:8081 .

 ## Releasing
 The theme can be packaged for release using the following command: